Music

 Impact

-Pupils will see Music as being relevant to everyday life as well as being something that gives them a sense of wellbeing.
+Pupils will see Music as being relevant to everyday life as well as being something that gives them a sense of wellbeing and helps them to develop and flourish spiritually.
 Being involved with music activities allows pupils to develop social skills and work collaboratively alongside others, skills they will need as they move on through their school life and ultimately to the wider world.
 The children will develop their ability to express themselves musically and apply the skills to which they have been exposed in a variety of ways.

 Listening to and making music fulfils an instinctive human need for self-expression and creativity.
 It stimulates responses both on emotional and intellectual levels and perhaps most importantly of all, it can be a lifelong source of pleasure.
 Music can be used as a stimulus across the curriculum as well as in its own right.

 We enjoy listening to, and performing, a range of musical styles.
-The knowledge of the work of a range of musicians and composers contributes to cultural understanding.
+The knowledge of the work of a range of musicians and composers contributes to cultural understanding and an appreciation of different styles and tastes in music.

 Psalm 98: verse 1